Instructions for Graduates

 - Following the benediction, the platform party will exit, followed by the graduates, and then the faculty.

 - Before you leave campus, please deposit your rental gown at the Herff Jones table in Alumni Park.
-The cap and tassel are yours to keep.
+The cap and tassel are yours to keep, as well as the sash you received if you purchased one in advance.

 Consistent with university policies, pets are not allowed at commencement services except for guide, service, or signal dogs.